 Fly in the Ointment

-The railway line from the station Bamovskaya to the village of Tyndinsky was originally built in 1941, and in 1942 by the decision of the State Defense Committee of the USSR was dismantled.
-Rails and sleepers were sent to the construction of a railroad railway near Stalingrad.
-New construction on the same site (the so-called modern "small BAM") began 5 April 1972 year, and in May 1975 on the new railway line to the village of Tyndinsky the first train arrived.
+The railway line from Bamovskaya station to the village of Tyndinsky was originally built in 1941, and in 1942, by decision of the USSR State Defense Committee, it was dismantled.
+Rails and sleepers were sent to the construction of a rockade railway near Stalingrad.
+New construction on the same section (the so-called modern “small BAM”) began on April 5, 1972, and in May 1975, the first train arrived on the new railway line to the Tyndinsky settlement.

-8,3 ha - this area of the clearing must be cut down to broaden the earth;
+8,3 hectares - such an area of the clearing must be cut down to widen the land;

-175 thous. m - such a volume of soil to be poured into the base of the ground;
+175 thousand cubic meters m - such a volume of soil will have to be poured into the base of the excavation;

-9,5 km - the length of the path that must be laid;
+9,5 km - the length of the path to be laid;

-7 - so many turnouts will be placed on a new exit.
+7 - so many turnouts will be installed on the new junction.

 65980 cc M - the volume of the embankment;

-38 - so many traffic lights will be installed;
+38 - as many traffic lights will be installed;

-48,6 km - the length of the cable to be laid at the station.
+48,6 km is the length of the cable to be laid at the station.